Niger Armed Forces

-The Niger Armed Forces (Forces armées nigériennes, FAN) includes military armed force service branches (Niger Army and Niger Air Force), paramilitary services branches (National Gendarmerie of Niger and National Guard of Niger) and the National Police of Niger.
+The Niger Armed Forces (Rundunar Tsaron Nijar, RTN; Forces armées nigériennes, FAN) includes military armed force service branches (Niger Army and Niger Air Force), paramilitary services branches (National Gendarmerie of Niger and National Guard of Niger) and the National Police of Niger.
 The Army, Air Force and the National Gendarmerie are under the Ministry of Defense whereas the National Guard and the National Police fall under the command of the Ministry of Interior.
 With the exception of the National Police, all military and paramilitary forces are trained in military fashion.
 The President of Niger is the supreme commander of the entire armed forces.
 The National Assembly of Niger passed a statute for the Army of Niger in November 2020, planning for the army's size to increase from 25,000 personnel in 2020, to 50,000 in 2025 and finally 100,000 in 2030.

 Military armed forces

 The two military service branches (Niger Army and Niger Air Force) are each headed by their respective Chiefs of Staff who serve as adjunct to the Joint Chiefs of Staff of Military Armed Forces (Chef d'État Major des Armées).
 Military operations are headed from the Joint Staff Office (État Major Général des Armées).
 In addition, each military branch has its own Staff Office.
 The Joint Chief of Staff has operational command of all the military forces and is under the command of civilian Minister of Defense, who reports to the President of Niger.
 This system closely resembles the French Armed forces model.

 The President also appoints the Special Chief of Staff at the President Office and the head of the Presidential Guard who answer directly to the President.
 The Special Chief of Staff and the head of the Presidential Guard sit on the Joint Staff.